madebylotus/prospector/README.md

 ### Rails

-When the gem is included into a Rails project, a Rack app is inserted into your middleware stack that will notify our API on the very first request, if you have Prospector enabled.
+When the gem is included into a Rails project, you have the option of specifying a background adapter to run the notification service asynchronously on.
+The default adapter is `ActiveJob` if available in your Rails project, but we also support `Sidekiq` at this time.

 You can choose to enable Prospector in the initializer file, or by the presence of an ENV variable "PROSPECTOR_ENABLED" as shown below.